vcsaturninus/bitr/README.md

 can be _caught_ in Lua (i.e. protected calls can be made) which is arguably clearer and more convenient then the return of an error code which is likely to be missed.
-More than the program crashing, C's problem is the likelihood of the a crash not occuring but the memory being corrupted by out-of-bounds writes.
+More than the program crashing, C's problem is the likelihood of a crash not occuring but the memory being corrupted by out-of-bounds writes.